Skip to content

 It's important to note that no two agencies or programs are going to have the exact same costs.
 For one, we could value certain skills differently, or compartmentalize them differently.
 This could mean that one agency is paying $25/hour for the same role that another agency is paying $75/hour for.

 It's also important to note that our delivery processes also vary.
-For example, at Orange Pegs Media, we won't assign a single person to plan AND execute an entire program.
+For example, at Orange Pegs, we won't assign a single person to plan AND execute an entire program.
 We have different folks for strategy, writing, web development, and graphics design.
 We also have folks who sole responsibilities are to edit copy and others who focus primarily on social media.

 For us, this means paying less per skill-set than we'd be paying if we used "unicorns" (folks who are skilled in ALL aspects of inbound) to plan and execute everything.
 Conversely, it means spending more time and money on communicating and overall process improvement